| Thumbnail | | Creator | Date | Title / Author / Date / Location | Price | | | Description |

 1661 |

-LOC: |
+LOC:50 |

-| $275.00 | van-Campen--Jacob | Architecture-Title-Page | Beautifully engraved title page to a volume of architectural drawings of the Amsterdam state house by artist Jacob Vennekool.
-The town hall was built by Jacob van Campen from 1648-55.
-The title page is adorned with putti playing trumpets and with symbols reflecting the importance of navigation and sea exploration to Amsterdam: ships, anchor, cannon, and three backstaffs, as well as two nude figures representing New World natives.
-Less than 50 years earlier, in 1614 the Dutch had founded a trading post in lower Manhattan that would later be call 'New Amsterdam'. <BR> </BR>
+This superb title page is adorned with putti playing trumpets and with symbols reflecting the importance of navigation and sea exploration to Amsterdam during the late 17th century: ships, anchor, cannon, and three backstaffs, as well as two nude figures representing <strong>New World native Americans.</strong> Less than 50 years earlier, in 1614, the Dutch founded a trading post in lower Manhattan, 'New Amsterdam', later New York.

 This page was published by Frederick de Widt (de Wit) in Amsterdam ca. 1661.
 Wit, a printer, publisher, and map seller, is well known today for the atlases and charts he published from Amsterdam in the mid to late 17th century. |